paulch42/lean-spec/md/Sort.md

 `Sort₁` takes as argument a list of items with an order relation, and returns a list that is an ordered permutation of its input.

-There is, unfortunately, a problem with the specification of `Sort₁`: it is not possible to derive a program that meets the specification.
+There are, unfortunately, problems with the specification of `Sort₁`: it is not possible to derive a program that meets the specification.
 Do you see why?

 Consider this clause from the definition of `Ordered₁`: